dcsimg

 Steven J. Baskauf cc-by-4.0

 Tilia americana (American Basswood) is a species of tree in the family mallows.
 They have a self-supporting growth form.
 They are native to United States, The Contiguous United States, North America, Mexico, Eastern North America, and Canada.
 They have simple, broad leaves and yellow flowers.
-Flowers are visited by Common Eastern Bumblebee, Silver-spotted Skipper, Two-spotted Bumblebee, and Nymphalis l-album.
+Flowers are visited by Common Eastern Bumblebee, Megachile addenda, Question Mark, and Eastern Tiger Swallowtail.
 Individuals can grow to 100 feet.

 show all records